zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Jackson says, “I’ve been trying” – that is, I’ve be en trying to find out where our cargo is.
 “Last week,” he says, “I finally reached someone,” meaning I finally was able to talk to someone, “at the transport company. ” A “transport (transport) company” is a business that moves things from one p lace to another.
 The verb “to transport” means to move something.
 So, a “tran sport company” would be a company that moves things, usually for other compan ies, in a truck, a plane, or perhaps a ship or train.

-Jackson says the transport company said “that due t o unforeseen circumstances,” there was going to be a delay in de livery.
+Jackson says the transport company said “that due to unforeseen circumstances,” there was going to be a delay in de livery.
 “Unforeseen” (unforeseen) is something that you don’t anticipate , that you don’t predict.
 Something that is unexpected is “unforeseen.”
 “Unfo reseen circumstances”

 would be a situation usually when something goes wr ong that you didn’t expect.
 And of course, we never expect anything to go wrong , do we?